Mental Workload Estimation with Electroencephalogram Signals by Combining Multi-Space Deep Models: Abstract

 \section{Abstract}

-The human brain is in a continuous state of activity during both work and rest.
-Mental activity is a daily process, and when the brain is overworked, it can have negative effects on human health.
-In recent years, great attention has been paid to early detection of mental health problems because it can help prevent serious health problems and improve quality of life.
-Several signals are used to assess mental state, but the electroencephalogram (EEG) is widely used by researchers because of the large amount of information it provides about the brain.
-This paper aims to classify mental workload into three states and estimate continuum levels.
-Our method combines multiple dimensions of space to achieve the best results for mental estimation.
-In the time domain approach, we use Temporal Convolutional Networks, and in the frequency domain, we propose a new architecture called the Multi-Dimensional Residual Block, which combines residual blocks.
+The human brain remains continuously active, whether an individual is working or at rest.
+Mental activity is a daily process, and if the brain becomes excessively active, known as overload, it can adversely affect human health.
+Recently, advancements in early prediction of mental health conditions have emerged, aiming to prevent serious consequences and enhance the overall quality of life.
+Consequently, the estimation of mental status has garnered significant attention from diverse researchers due to its potential benefits.
+While various signals are employed to assess mental state, the electroencephalogram, containing extensive information about the brain, is widely utilized by researchers.
+In this paper, we categorize mental workload into three states (low, middle, and high) and estimate a continuum of mental workload levels.
+Our method leverages information from multiple spatial dimensions to achieve optimal results in mental estimation.
+For the time domain approach, we employ Temporal Convolutional Networks.
+In the frequency domain, we introduce a novel architecture based on combining residual blocks, termed the Multi-Dimensional Residual Block.
+The integration of these two domains yields significant results compared to individual estimates in each domain.
+Our approach achieved a 74.98\% accuracy in the three-class classification, surpassing the provided data results at 69.00\%.
+Specially, our method demonstrates efficacy in estimating continuous levels, evidenced by a corresponding Concordance Correlation Coefficient ($CCC$) result of 0.629.
+The combination of time and frequency domain analysis in our approach highlights the exciting potential to improve healthcare applications in the future.

 \keywords{Electroencephalogram \and Mental Workload \and Temporal Convolutional Networks \and Time-Frequency domains}